azdavis/azdavis.net/src/simple-js-game/index.md

 ## Trying to start the game

-We're in the home stretch!
+We're almost done!
 We need a function that, given a number of rows and columns, tries to start the game with those dimensions.

 ```js
 // tryStartGame(r: number, c: number): void